Lead Opinion

 A. Adequate Alternative Forum

 The state court found that both of these requirements had been met.
 Specifically, the state court observed that “Guatemala possesses jurisdiction over the entire case, including all of the parties.”
 State Court Order at 2.
 The state court also determined, based on consideration of expert testimony, that the appellants would not need to appear during the proceedings in Guatemala, and that, accordingly, litigating the case in Guatemala would pose no threat to the appellants’ safety.
 Id.
 Finally, the state court rejected the appellants’ claim that Guatemala was an inadequate forum because “lenient sentences” were given to certain of the individuals who were criminally prosecuted in connection with the underlying events giving rise to the case.
 Id.
 The district court, concluding that it was bound by these judgments, likewise determined that Guatemala qualified as an adequate alternative forum.
 Villeda Aldana v.
-Fresh Del Monte Produce, Inc., No. 01-3399-CIV, 2007 WL 3054986, at *3 (S.D.
-Fla.
-Oct.
-16, 2007).
+Fresh Del Monte Produce, Inc., No. 01-3399-CIV,

 The appellants argue, nevertheless, that the district court abused its discretion by relying on the state court’s determination that Guatemala was an adequate alternative forum, instead of conducting its own inquiry into the issue.
 The appellants con

-We do not take lightly the appellants’ first contention—that Guatemala is not safe for them.
-Nevertheless, even if the district court were not bound by the state court‘s opinion on this point, the argument still fails, because it is premised on the concern that the appellants might be required to return to Guatemala.
-As we have already noted, both the state court‘s and the district court‘s forum non conveniens dismissals contained an express proviso that the appellants’ motions would be reconsidered if there is ever any indication that they might be required to return to Guatemala.
+We do not take lightly the appellants’ first contention — that Guatemala is not safe for them.
+Nevertheless, even if the district court were not bound by the state court’s opinion on this point, the argument still fails, because it is premised on the concern that the appellants might be required to return to Guatemala.
+As we have already noted, both the state court’s and the district court’s forum non conveniens dismissals contained an express proviso that the appellants’ motions would be reconsidered if there is ever any indication that they might be required to return to Guatemala.

 In addition to citing the possibility of danger, the appellants also argue that Guatemala is an inadequate forum because of alleged corruption affecting the nation’s legal system.
 Specifically, they contend:

-Plaintiffs presented the District Court with substantial evidence that Guatemala is ill-equipped to adjudicate a case challenging the use of clandestine security forces to torture trade unionists3 in a country where trade unionists are routinely murdered, and judges turn a blind eye to such violence.
+Plaintiffs presented the District Court with substantial evidence that Guatemala is ill-equipped to adjudicate a case challenging the use of clandestine security forces to torture trade unionists in a country where trade unionists are routinely murdered, and judges turn a blind eye to such violence.
 While mere corruption in a foreign judicial system may be insufficient to render a forum insufficient, if the level of impunity renders the remedy offered by the alternative forum “so clearly inadequate or unsatisfactory that it is no remedy at all,” the forum cannot be considered an adequate, alternative forum.

 Appellants’ Br. at 31-32.

-Again, this argument fails because the state court specifically found that Guatemala‘s courts were adequate.
+Again, this argument fails because the state court specifically found that Guatemala’s courts were adequate.
 Under the doctrine of collateral estoppel, a court is precluded from relitigating an issue “when the identical issue has been litigated between the same parties and the particular matter was fully litigated and determined in a contest that results in a final decision of a court of competent jurisdiction.”
 Paresky v.
-Miami-Dade County Bd. of County Comm‘rs, 893 So.
-2d 664, 665-66 (Fla.
-Dist.
-Ct.
-App.
-2005).
-In this case, the district court was thus bound by the state court‘s factual and legal conclusions on the issue of adequacy of forum.
-Since it was bound by the state court‘s conclusion, the district court did not err in failing to find that Guatemala‘s courts were inadequate due to corruption.
+Miami-Dade County Bd. of County Comm’rs,

 B. Private Interest Factors